ngx-metaui/rules/README.md

 * Angular 5.1.0
 * PrimeNG 5.0.2

-Upgrade to to Angular 6  will start soon.
+Upgrade to Angular 6  will start soon as well as to newest the Angular ClI with its support for libraries.
 ```